manulera/ShareYourCloning/readme.md

 Recombinant DNA technology is used in a variety of research and industry fields to generate new DNA molecules by combining fragments of existing ones.
 This means that every molecule in a laboratory collection was created by "cutting and pasting" the sequences of existing molecules.

-The aim of this application is to provide a web interface to document the generation of new DNA molecules from existing ones.
+The aim of this application is to provide a web interface to document the generation of new DNA molecules from existing ones, and to export this information to share it with others.
 You can imagine it as a family tree builder, where there are two kinds of entities:

 1. The DNA molecules
 2. The "sources", which are experimental steps that take 0 or more DNA molecules as an input, and generate a single output.
 There can be two kinds of sources: